-The Drug Awareness Week which runs every Spring semester aims at informing, creating awareness, prevention and control of issues of alcohol, drug and substance abuse.
+The Drug Awareness Week which runs every spring semester aims at informing, creating awareness, serving as a demand reduction strategy in prevention and control of issues of alcohol and drug abuse.

-Every Summer and Fall semester the Counseling center runs the VCT, Sexual and Reproductive Health week aimed at prevention, control and management of HIV and AIDS and reproductive health issues.
+Every summer and fall semester, the Counseling center runs the VCT, Sexual and Reproductive Health week aimed at prevention, control and management of HIV & AIDS and reproductive health issues.

-We are Located in the Frieda Brown Student Center, 2nd Floor on the right from the stairs/lift
+We are Located in the Freida Brown Student Center, 2nd Floor, right wing from the stairs/lift.

 Phone: +254-730 116 748/797/791/746/750 or from within the campus (Ext.
 748/797/791/746/750).